 Oh yeah, and I made myself a cape and plague-doctor inspired mask.
 It was awesomely creepy.
 If you'd like to make your own, I modeled mine after this tutorial online.
 The instructions weren't very detailed so I felt like I was winging it most of the time, but I think it turned out really well!

 Overall, my kids really enjoyed it.
 I still think I like the other simulation better, but it's nice to have back-up activities in case of emergencies.
-If you haven't seen this activity before, be sure to check it out in Mr. Educator's shop.
-I don't usually blog about other people's projects, but this one was worth sharing!
+If you haven't seen this activity before, be sure to check it out on Mr. Roughton's website.
 Hope everyone is hanging in there.
 Only 2 more weeks until Spring Break for us and then it's the final stretch.
 Can't believe this year is almost finished already!